FEDERAL JUDICIAL APPOINTMENTS RECORD

 ARTICLE I + IV COURTS: 27 17 18 (+9)

-In the weeks since the November 5, 2024 election, the U.S. Senate has confirmed twenty-three Biden nominees for federal judicial appointments.
+In the weeks since the November 5, 2024 election, the U.S. Senate confirmed twenty-three Biden nominees for federal judicial appointments.
 This includes one Article III appellate judge, twenty-one Article III district court judges, and one Article I judge.
-President Biden’s number of lame duck appointments exceeds the controversial 14 “midnight” appointments made by President John Adams.
+(Interestingly, after the November 5, 2024 election, Biden successfully nominated two individuals to federal district court positions, and both those nominees were subsequently confirmed.)
+President Biden’s number of lame duck appointments exceeded the controversial 14 “midnight” appointments made by President John Adams.
 Adams’ record of 14 midnight appointments (to then newly created judicial posts) is now being used as a how-to guide.
-(The Senate confirmed some nineteen Trump-45 nominees during Trump’s lame duck period, including fourteen Article III judges, and five Article I judges.)
+Such numbers as Biden appointed as a post-election lame duck president are not entirely new: the Senate confirmed some nineteen Trump-45 nominees during Trump’s lame duck period, including fourteen Article III judges and five Article I judges.

 There are (circa) 870 authorized Article III judicial posts.
 (I am not counting the Article I judicial positions in the United States District Courts for the District of the Virgin Islands, for the District of Guam, and for the District of Northern Mariana Islands.)
 Both Trump-45 and Biden have appointed more than 25% of the number of authorized Article III judicial posts.
 More than half the Article III judicial positions were filled during the last 8 years!

-At this juncture, December 21, 2024, there are 42 federal judicial vacancies** to Article III courts.
-(I am not including 3 future vacancies which will take effect only after Biden’s term has ended.)
+At this juncture, circa, January 20, 2025, there are 45 federal judicial vacancies** to Article III courts.
+I am including 3 future vacancies which will take effect only after Biden’s term has ended.
+I am also including 2 federal judicial positions which became vacant on (or after) January 2, 2025.
+IE: [1] Judge Hanen, S.D.
+Texas; and, [2] Judge Coogler, N.D.
+Alabama.
 There are 7 Biden judicial nominations pending before the U.S. Senate or before a Senate committee.

-Currently, the Senate is NOT scheduled to meet during January prior to January 3, 2025, when the new Congress convenes.
-As of Saturday, December 21, 2024, it appears that the Senate is not scheduled to resume business until the new Congress convenes.
+Currently, the Senate is NOT scheduled to meet during January 2025 and prior to noon on January 3, 2025, when the new Congress convenes.
+Moreover, as of January 3, 2025, it appears that the Senate is not scheduled to resume business until the new Congress convenes.
 See <https://www.senate.gov/legislative/resources/pdf/2024_calendar.pdf>.
-In theory, the Senate could change its announced schedule and meet for additional days in December and/or January while the Democrats still have a majority.
-At this juncture, it does not appear that the Senate will pursue any such option.
+In theory, the Senate could change its announced schedule and meet during January and prior to noon on January 3, 2025 while the Democrats still have a Senate majority.
+However, at this juncture, it does not appear that the Senate will pursue any such option.

 See <https://www.uscourts.gov/judges-judgeships/judicial-vacancies/current-judicial-vacancies>, <https://www.uscourts.gov/judges-judgeships/judicial-vacancies/future-judicial-vacancies>, <https://www.senate.gov/legislative/nominations_new.htm>.
 See generally ‘List of federal judges appointed by Joe Biden,’ Wikipedia, <https://en.wikipedia.org/wiki/List_of_federal_judges_appointed_by_Joe_Biden>.